Luxury goods: Economics

 In economics, superior goods or luxury goods make up a larger proportion of consumption as income rises, and therefore are a type of normal goods in consumer theory.
 Such a good must possess two economic characteristics: it must be scarce, and, along with that, it must have a high price.
 The scarcity of the good can be natural or artificial; however, the general population (i.e., consumers) must recognize the good as distinguishably better.
-Possession of such a good usually signifies "superiority" in resources, and usually is accompanied by prestige.
+Possession of such a good usually signifies "superiority" in resources and is usually accompanied by prestige.

 A Veblen good is a superior good with a prestige value so high that a price decline might lower demand.
+Veblen's contribution is demonstrated by the significance of the Veblen effect, which refers to the phenomenon of people purchasing costly items even when more affordable options that provide similar levels of satisfaction are available.

-The income elasticity of a superior good is above one by definition, because it raises the expenditure share as income rises.
-A superior good also may be a luxury good that is not purchased at all below a certain level of income.
+The income elasticity of a superior good is above one by definition because it raises the expenditure share as income rises.
+A superior good may also be a luxury good that is not purchased below a certain income level.
 Examples would include smoked salmon, caviar, and most other delicacies.
 On the other hand, superior goods may have a wide quality distribution, such as wine and holidays.
-However, though the number of such goods consumed may stay constant even with rising wealth, the level of spending will go up, to secure a better experience.
+However, though the number of such goods consumed may stay constant even with rising wealth, the level of spending will go up to secure a better experience.

 A higher income inequality leads to higher consumption of luxury goods because of status anxiety.

 Socioeconomic significance

-Several manufactured products attain the status of "luxury goods" due to their design, quality, durability, or performance which are superior to the comparable substitutes.
+Several manufactured products attain the status of "luxury goods" due to their design, quality, durability, or performance, which are superior to comparable substitutes.

-There are also goods that are perceived as luxurious by the public, simply because they play the role of status symbols, as such goods tend to signify the purchasing power of those who acquire them.
+Some goods are perceived as luxurious by the public simply because they play the role of status symbols, as such goods tend to signify the purchasing power of those who acquire them.
 These items, while not necessarily being better (in quality, performance, or appearance) than their less expensive substitutes, are purchased with the main purpose of displaying wealth or income of their owners.
-These kinds of goods are the objects of a socio-economic phenomenon called conspicuous consumption and commonly include luxury vehicles, watches, jewelry, designer clothing, yachts, private jets, corporate helicopters as well as large residences, urban mansions, and country houses.
+These kinds of goods are the objects of a socio-economic phenomenon called conspicuous consumption and commonly include luxury apartments, luxury cars, watches, jewelry, designer clothing, yachts, private jets, corporate helicopters as well as large residences, urban mansions, and country houses.